JatinKumar321/GPU-Monitor-Dashboard/README.md

     *   Ensure you have the latest NVIDIA drivers installed on your Windows host.
     *   Install the NVIDIA CUDA Toolkit *inside* your WSL 2 distribution.
 Follow NVIDIA's official documentation for this.
 This will make `nvidia-smi` available within WSL.

-## Potential Future Enhancements

-*   Graphical data representations (charts, graphs).
-*   User authentication for accessing the dashboard.
-*   Configuration file for command paths and options.
-*   More robust error handling and logging.
-*   Real-time updates using WebSockets instead of polling.
-*   Historical data logging and trend analysis.
-*   Customizable refresh intervals.
-*   Dockerization for easier deployment.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue.